-A History of Dogs
+A History of Dolls

-A History of Easter
+A History of Drinks

 A History of Education

 By Tim Lambert Education in Ancient Egypt Most children in Egypt did not go to school.
 Instead, boys learned farming or other trades from their fathers.
 Girls learned sewing, cooking, and other skills from their mothers.
 Boys from wealthy families sometimes learned to be scribes.
-They learned by copying and memorizing, and discipline was strict.… Continue reading A History of Education
+They learned by copying and memorising, and discipline was strict.… Continue reading A History of Education

 A History of Electricity